naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 %Meanwhile

 Kranion Angry: Oh!!
-That does it!
-We are really gonna make it personal!!
+That's it!!
+I'mma make it personal!!

 Dino: But boss, you've been making it personal the entire time.

 Sticky Angry: (glares) I am the boss for the last time!

-Dino: Sorry Boss Sticky...

-Kranion Angry: (glares at Sticky) No!
-I am the Boss!
-And I am leading the charge!
+Kranion Angry: (glares at Sticky) You’re wicked lame for a boss.
+It's mah turn!

-Dino: (sweating) C-Can't we work as a team or s-something?
+Dino: Can't we work as a team?

 Kranion Angry: What team?
 I'm only here because I have a personal vendetta against Nadine!

+Dino: I have one against Eris...

 Sticky Angry: And I'm only here because I have a life-long personal vendetta against Scruffy AND my diphead brother.

 Kranion Angry: Oh yeah?
 Why don't you fight me then, diphead?

-Sticky Angry: I only brought you here so I can prove you wrong!
-I'll kill you another time.
+Sticky Angry: I only brought you here to prove a point!
+I'll kill you another time!

-Kranion Angry: Prove me wrong?
-Bro, you're still really on about that dumb robot thing?!
+Kranion: A point?
+Bro, you're still really on about that dumb robot thing?
+Hahaha!

-Sticky Angry: Says the idiot who still thinks she stole your wallet.
+Sticky Angry: Says the idiot who still thinks the robot stole your wallet.

 Kranion Angry: ...

 Sticky: DINO!
 ETA on the repairs?

-Dino: All ready, b-boss!
+Dino: All ready, boss!

 Sticky: And the rocket thrusters?

 Dino: Installed and ready, sir!

-Sticky: Excellent...
-Let's give them a surprise.
+Sticky: Excellent.

 %